What is basal cell carcinoma?

 - Brown lesions that have a translucent or waxy appearance to them

-- Avoid sun during its peak hours between 10am and 3pm and seek shade whenever possible.
+- Cover as much of your skin with sun protective clothing and avoid sun during its peak hours between 10am and 3pm when possible.

 - Wear broad-spectrum zinc-containing sunscreen on all exposed skin every day.
 Apply it correctly and reapply it if you are outdoors for extended time.